 The settlement creates a legal contract between the parties.

-If the conciliator writes the agreement, both sides should review it before they sign.
+If the Commission Member or staff conciliator writes the agreement, both sides should review it before they sign.
 It is important that they are satisfied it reflects their agreement.

 The outcome can be whatever the parties agree to.
 Examples of settlements are: